-Table 1: Audit evidence required to be provided to the EPA for a certified EMS (Question 1 to 4) to be eligible for a reduction to the environmental management score
+Audit evidence that must be provided to the EPA for a certified EMS (questions 1 to 4) to be eligible for a reduction to the environmental management score

-Note that you do not need to submit this documentation with the Annual Return.
-However, you need to consider whether you meet the requirements
+You do not need to submit this documentation with the Annual Return.
+However, you need to consider whether you meet the requirements.